-If you own firearms in North Carolina, it is essential that you understand when and where you may carry them.
+If you own firearms in Charlotte, it is essential that you understand when and where you may carry them.
 If you accidentally violate the law, you can be charged with a crime.
 Not being aware of the law is not a defense, and stating that the violation was unintentional may not be enough to exonerate you.
 If you have questions regarding your firearm rights or have been charged with a weapons crime, contact a Charlotte gun lawyer at (980) 237-4579.

 In North Carolina, you will be issued a concealed carry permit if you meet all of the minimum requirements and properly apply for the permit.
 Based on the minimum requirements, you must: